-All correspondence, including notifications regarding requested documentation, awards, and Satisfactory Academic Progress are sent via email to the email address on record with Admissions & Records.
-It is the students' responsibility to ensure email addresses are up-to-date.
+All correspondence, including notifications regarding requested documentation, awards, and Satisfactory Academic Progress are sent via email to the student's College issued email address.
+Beginning in spring 2018 the College will no longer send email correspondence to personal email addresses.
 If a student wishes to opt out, written notice must be given to the Financial Aid Office by the first deadline of the semester.